-Russian opposition figure detained before Moscow protest
+Nearly 90 protesters reported held in Moscow

-MOSCOW (AP) - Police in Moscow have detained a leading opposition figure as she was heading to an unauthorized rally and march protesting the exclusion of independent and opposition candidates from the Moscow city council election.
+MOSCOW (AP) - Moscow police on Saturday detained nearly 90 people protesting the exclusion of some independent and opposition candidates from the city council ballot, a monitoring group said, a week after authorities arrested nearly 1,400 at a similar protest.

-Lyubov Sobol, who is one of the aspirants rejected from the ballot, was detained Saturday in central Moscow and taken away in a police van.
+Lyubov Sobol, one of the excluded candidates and a driving figure of the current wave of protests, was among those detained.
+She was grabbed by police in central Moscow and hustled into a police van, loudly demanding to know why she was being held.

-On Pushkin Square, a gathering point where the protest march was to begin, police waded into a scattered crowd standing in sporadic rain and detained dozens.
-At another square along the planned protest route, phalanxes of helmeted riot police linked arms and swept people away.
+Demonstrators were aiming to hold a march along the Boulevard Ring that skirts central Moscow and is a popular local for promenades.

 Despite repeated warnings that police would take active measures against a protest on Saturday, activists aimed to hold a march for about four kilometers (2.5 miles) along the Boulevard Ring that circles central Moscow and is a popular area to stroll.